SMaguina/Responsive-Design-Template/README.md

 **Apply a natural box layout model to all elements to not have padding overflow occur**

 `* {box-sizing: border-box; -moz-box-sizing: border-box; -webkit-box-sizing: border-box;  }`

+Each stylesheet contains their own grid system that can be adjusted and customized based on your own unique site structure needs.
+Additionally, the template includes the general breakpoints for mobile, tablet, and desktop viewports.
+This also can be customized and changed based on your site needs.